fairnessforensics/wiggum/docs/source/app_user_manual.rst

 Setting Variable Roles
 ***********************
 There are five different possible roles for a variable.
 #.
-Groupby
+Splitby
-	- Groupby's are generally categories that the user wants to group by, such as categorical or ordinal variables.
+	- Groupby's are generally categories that you want to split by and analyze, such as categorical or ordinal variables.
 	- Common examples are gender, race, or age group.
 #.
-Trend
+Independent
+	- Independent variables are those that do not depend on another variable, or one that you wish to visualize on the y-axis.
+#.
+Dependent
-	- Trend variables are the variables that trends will be calculated from, thus they are generally continuous variables.
+	- Dependent variables are the variables that you wish to measure based on the independent variables.
+	- Common examples are time or other continuous variables.
 #.
 Prediction
 #.
 Groundtruth
 #.
 Ignore